jjj11x/stc_rpncalc/README.md

 ## Arithmetic
 - Addition is done the same way as it's done by hand, although in base-100 instead of decimal.
-- Subtraction is similarly done similar to how it's done by hand, although with carries instead of borrows using the "equal additions" algorithm, and also in base-100.
+- Subtraction is similarly done similar to how it's done by hand, also in base-100.
+It uses carries instead of (the more widely taught) borrows using the "equal additions" algorithm.
 - Multiplication is done the same way it's done by hand, although in base-100.
 Partial sums are added up and shifted after each digit, instead of waiting until the very end to sum up all partial sums (as is common when doing multiplication by hand).
 - Reciprocals are calculated using a fixed number of Newton-Raphson iterations, and division is calculated by taking the reciprocal of the divisor and multiplying by the dividend.
 	- the iteration for 1/x is new_estimate = estimate + (1 - estimate * x)*estimate
 	- see `src/decn/proto/div_mfp.cpp` for initial prototyping development work

 ## Transcendental Functions
-- Logarithms are calculated similarly to described by the HP Journal article "Personal Calculator Algorithms IV: Logarithmic Functions" by William Egbert.
+- Logarithms are calculated similar to how it's described by the HP Journal article "Personal Calculator Algorithms IV: Logarithmic Functions" by William Egbert.
 	- see `src/decn/proto/ln_mfp.cpp` for initial prototyping development work
 - Exponentials are calculated similar to the HP 35 algorithm, as described [here](http://www.jacques-laporte.org/expx.htm) using the same constants as the logarithm algorithm.
 	- see `src/decn/proto/exp.cpp` for initial prototyping development work